Camden restaurants, breakfasts, lunches, pubs, bars, cafés and more.

 While you can eat very well in Camden, fine dining isn’t what it naturally excels at — but that’s where Primrose Hill comes in.
 Highlights of the neighbourhood include Bryn Williams’ modern European restaurant Odette’s and the seasonal cooking of Ramsay-owned York & Albany.

-Our favourite pubs in the area are a bit away from Camden’s main drag — Tapping The Admiral near Kentish Town West station, which has an impressive ale selection, and the Princess of Wales with an enviable beer garden in Primrose Hill.
+Most of our favourite pubs in the area are a bit away from Camden’s main drag — Tapping The Admiral near Kentish Town West station, which has an impressive ale selection, and the Princess of Wales with an enviable beer garden in Primrose Hill.
 BrewDog’s bar tends to be rammed, but comes with the brewery’s usual eclectic beer selection.
+Hawley Arms right next to Camden Market is another decent boozer but can get very busy.
 Visit our good-pub database to see more recommendations in the area.

 Camden is home to a rather unusual bar in BYOC — you pay for entry and bring your own booze, which the bar team will whip into cocktails for you free of charge.
 Bourbon, cocktails and US beers get equal billing at The Blues Kitchen; The Black Heart will suit those who like their drinks with a heavy dose of rock n roll; and good-time vibes mix with well-made cocktails at both Simmons on Camden High Street and Fifty Five bar near the Lock.

-Heading up to Marathon Kebab House near Chalk Farm station for a sustaining doner accompanied by music and impromptu dancing until the early hours used to be standard practice, but it’s now usually shut by midnight.
+Heading up to Marathon Kebab House near Chalk Farm station for a sustaining doner accompanied by music.
+Impromptu dancing until the early hours used to be standard practice, but it’s now usually shut by midnight.
 Bar takeaways and chicken shops, The Blues Kitchen is a good bet for a late night feed, but you’ll need to be in by 11pm.
-You can keep drinking there until 3am on Fridays, 3.30am on Saturdays and 1am most weekdays, while Joe’s serves until 3am on weekends and Belushi’s until 2am.
+You can keep drinking there until 3am on Fridays, 3.30am on Saturdays and 1am most weekdays, while Joe’s and Woody Grill serves until 3am on weekends and Belushi’s until 2am.